RIDDLE: Russian trade with China as a Matryoshka doll

 A Matryoshka doll or nesting dolls is the best metaphor to describe the economic-political relationship between Russia and China.
 Some elements of this Matryoshka doll are determined by market relations, while others are manually controlled by the two leaders.
 Of course, these relations cannot be reduced to mere economic interaction: the story is much more complicated.

 The political regimes of China and Russia are both a far cry from the ideals of liberal democracy.
-The principles of market economy and capitalism are also under attack in both countries.
-While China is building «socialism with Chinese characteristics» along with a planned economy, Russia continues to develop an authoritarian political regime along with a vibrant and adaptive market economy.
+The principles of the market economy and capitalism are also under attack in both countries.
+While China is building "socialism with Chinese characteristics" along with a planned economy, Russia continues to develop an authoritarian political regime along with a vibrant and adaptive market economy.
 What is the current state of bilateral trade?
 What does it look like?

 Trade turnover between Russia and China in 2023.